AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-16-Rainbow-Tables.md

 In 2007, the social networking site Gawker stored passwords using unsalted MD5 hashes.
 When their database was breached, attackers used rainbow tables to crack the majority of passwords within hours — not days or weeks, but hours.
 Passwords that would have taken a dictionary attack much longer were recovered almost instantly because they were already in precomputed tables.

 The same pattern repeated in dozens of major breaches throughout the 2000s and early 2010s — RockYou (2009), Adobe (2013), and many others all used weak unsalted hashing which made rainbow table attacks trivially effective.

+## Why It Matters
+From an attacker's side, rainbow tables make cracking unsalted hashes nearly instant regardless of password complexity.
+You can download precomputed rainbow tables for MD5, SHA1, and NTLM covering billions of passwords from sites like crack.sh.
+No GPU required — just a lookup.

+From a defender's side, a single random salt per password completely kills rainbow tables.
+Modern password hashing algorithms like bcrypt, scrypt, and Argon2 automatically handle salting internally — there's no reason to use unsalted MD5 or SHA1 for passwords in 2024.
+This is also why Windows NTLM hashes (which are unsalted) are particularly vulnerable to rainbow table attacks.